 Substantially all of the property and equipment and accounts receivable of HGA collateralize its outstanding debt.
 The HGA Term Loan was renegotiated on September 17, 1996.
 Terms of the amended agreement reduced the interest rate to two and one-half percentage points above the bank's prime rate and extended the loan maturity to August 1, 2001.
 Additionally, because HGA achieved targeted operating results, the interest rate was further reduced effective November 1, 1996 to a rate of two percentage points (2%) above the bank's prime rate, subject to a minimum of nine percent (9%).
 The rate in effect at October 31, 1996 and 1995 was 10.75% and 12.75%, respectively.
 Interest and principal payments on the HGA Term Loan are due monthly through August 2001.
-The HGA Term Loan are due monthly through August 2001.
-The HGA Term Loan are due monthly through August 2001.
-The HGA Term Loan are fully and the article of cash dividends.
+The HGA Term Loan contains covenants including the maintenance by HGA of certain ratios and levels of net worth (as defined), capital expenditures, interest and debt payments, as well as restrictions on payment of cash dividends.
 The HGA IRB carried interest at 85% of prime.
-The HGA IRB holders elected their right to accelerate all payments of outstanding principal at December 31, 1995 was paid, and the amount was rolled into the HGA Term Loan.
+The HGA IRB holders elected their right to accelerate all payments of outstanding principal at December 31, 1995.
+The outstanding balance of the HGA IRB totaling \$1,320,000 at December 31, 1995 was paid, and the amount was rolled into the HGA Term Loan.